ImageMagick/ImageMagick/README.md

 The ImageMagick development process ensures a stable API and ABI.
 Before each ImageMagick release, we perform a comprehensive security assessment that includes memory error and thread data race detection to prevent security vulnerabilities.

-ImageMagick is available from https://www.imagemagick.org/script/download.php.
+The current release is the ImageMagick 7.0.8 series.
 It runs on Linux, Windows, Mac Os X, iOS, Android OS, and others.

 The authoritative ImageMagick web site is https://www.imagemagick.org.
 The authoritative source code repository is https://github.com/ImageMagick.
 We maintain a source code mirror at https://gitlab.com/ImageMagick.

+We continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.

 #### Features and Capabilities